Social Justice Australia

 Introduction:

-In an era dominated by corporate influence, the extensive reach of corporations shapes every facet of our lives—from the food we consume to the media we engage with.
+In an era dominated by corporate power, the extensive reach of corporations shapes every facet of our lives—from the food we consume to the media we engage with.
 However, the enticing veneer of corporate advertising and innovation often conceals a darker reality.

 The True Nature of Corporations: